esper-io/dev-docs/docs/home/console.md

 ### Device View

-Once you’ve added actual or simulated devices to the Console, the **Devices** view will list all the devices under management.
+Once you’ve added actual or simulated devices to the Console, the **Devices and Groups** view will list all the devices and groups under management.
 Every device enrolled into an Esper endpoint receives a Device ID, which uses a short code prefix followed by a four character identifier.
 For example, the below devices are all ESP-DDM.
 You can change this identifier in [Company Settings].
 You can also assign a custom alias to each device to give it a friendly name in addition to the device name, noting the Device ID is often used as a parameter by the Esper API.

 ![Device Tiles](./assets/NewConsole/DeviceTile.png)